bunnysayzz/Ci-cd-pipeline-with-jenkins-ansible-docker/README.md

 - 🔄 **Real-Time Updates:** Modify code in GitHub to see instant updates in deployment.
 - ✔️ **Error Handling:** Learn to troubleshoot common errors during setup.

+## GitHub Repository and Pipeline Details

+This project is hosted on GitHub at [https://github.com/bunnysayzz/ansible.git](https://github.com/bunnysayzz/ansible.git).
+The pipeline is configured to trigger automatically with GitHub webhooks, ensuring real-time deployment upon code changes.
+Jenkins is used as the CI/CD tool to automate the build and deployment process.

 ## Key Insights

 - 🔄 **Importance of Automation:** Automating deployment processes minimizes human error and speeds up project delivery, enhancing efficiency.